This week’s article rounds out another group of five of the ARMED elements (Asset Management, Retention, Marketing, Enrollment and Development)

 Speaking of elementary schools, they “anchor” parishes.
 In these days of parish consolidation, there have been very few instances of where parishes with schools fall victim to merger or closure.
 When a school closes, it sets up a parish for these potential fates, since the unspoken perception is that there are not enough children there to sustain the life of the parish.
 Further, when new families with young children move in to the community, they’re more likely to join a parish where the new school is housed if they are intending to send their children to Catholic school, especially if the school persists in adhering to an “in-parish/out-of-parish” differentiated tuition structure.
 Keep in mind that parents with young children who intend to send their children to the Catholic elementary school will probably not be choosing to join the parish which doesn’t house the school if they’ll be charged higher tuition rates simply for belonging to the parish a few miles away.

 Today, however, it’s the market that comes up with the “brand.”
-It’s the experience which an organization provides to its customer that they will share through social media channels and their friend, family and workplace networks.
+It’s aligned with the experience which an organization provides to its customer that they will share through social media channels and their friend, family and workplace networks.
 Here in Western Pennsylvania, Gabriel Brothers was known as a place for deep discounted clothing and other household needs.
 Nobody called it Gabriel Brothers, though.
 The community called it “Gabe’s.”
 Recently, the stores were rebranded, and guess what’s across the front doors of the stores now.
-Further, a place to get one’s morning coffee and donuts was historically called Dunkin Donuts.
-Today, as more and more food items are placed on the menu, and, in the marketplace’s practice of giving businesses a shorter name, they’re now rebranding to “Dunkin.”
+On a national scale, a place to get one’s morning coffee and donuts was historically called Dunkin Donuts.
+Today, as more and more food items are placed on the menu, and, in the marketplace’s practice of giving businesses a name that’s easier to remember, they’ve been rebranded to “Dunkin.”

 If you’re looking at rebranding your school, though, because of mergers and closures, you’ll certainly need to involve the parents and donors in the process.
 But the one group you want to engage are the students, as they did in Pittsburgh, as well as in Allentown a number of years back when their two high schools (rivals, mind you) merged into one.
 Let them have a say in the name, the mascot, and the colors of the brand new school.
 After all, they’re going to be the school’s alumni, and you need the alumni to support the school if you expect it to survive into the future.